 Trade marks registered at the German Patent and Trade Mark Office are exclusively effective in the Federal Republic of Germany.
 If you wish to extend protection, you can apply for international registration at the World Intellectual Property Organization (WIPO/OMPI).
 This application must be filed at national IP (industrial property) office.

-If you seek protection in the countries of the European Union, you can file an application for a Community trade mark at the Office for Harmonization in the Internal Market (OHIM).
+If you seek protection in the countries of the European Union, you can file an application for an Union trade mark at the European Union Intellectual Property Office (EUIPO).

 The German Patent and Trade Mark Office is part of the European Trade Mark and Design Network (ETMDN).
 Detailed information is available at http://www.tmdn.org.

 Pursuant to Regulation (EU) No. 1151/2012 (cf. also Sections 130 to 136 German Trade Mark Act)

 may be registered for certain agricultural products and foodstuffs.